lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping-test/process-mapping-test.md

 # Learning Objective 3: Process Integration Test

 ## Introduction
-The Lab will cover how to test the process integration mapped milestones/indentiers and view the test in the Insight Console
+The Lab will cover how to test the process integration mapped milestones/indentiers.
+How to view the test in the Insight Console and some of the standard dashboard views.

 Estimated Lab Time: 10 minutes